hooper-engineering/particle-retained-atomic/README.md

 Sometimes it is necessary to store application state that will persist across multiple executions of your program.
 This carries the risk that that the application may be reset, crash, or be corrupted while in the process of updating multiple variables comprising the system state.

-When the application restarts, the inconsistent state may cause unanticipated program states resulting in difficult to reproduce bugs.
+When the application restarts, the inconsistent state variables may cause unanticipated program states or unexpected execution paths resulting in difficult to reproduce bugs.

 For example,